Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

     %% Optional: model tuning
     G --> H{Tune/evaluate models?}
-    H -- Yes --> I[run modeltuning file.choose the models that give the highest oof accuracy.if the oof accuracy is higher than for the pre-saved mddels, manually move the models and consequent json metadata file to the best models folder (Remember to change the model path in the json metadata file once moved]
+    H -- Yes --> I[run modeltuning file.choose the models that give the highest oof accuracy.if the oof accuracy is higher than for the pre-saved mddels, manually move the models and consequent json metadata file to the best models folder : Remember to change the model path in the json metadata file once moved]
     H -- No  --> J[Skip and use pre-saved best models]

     %% Best models sink